MicrosoftDocs/edge-developer/microsoft-edge/webview2/concepts/developer-guide.md

 ---
 # WebView2 development best practices

 Every development team follows different practices when building their application.
 When you build WebView2 applications, there are practices we recommend you follow.
-This article outlines those recommendations and best practices for you when building production based WebView2 applications.
+This article outlines those recommendations and best practices for you when building production-based WebView2 applications.

 ## Use Evergreen WebView2 Runtime (recommended)